-Yuan (Daniel) Cheng is currently an Assistant Professor in Leadership & Management Area in the Humphrey School of Public Affairs at the University of Minnesota Twin Cities.
-He was a Visiting Assistant Professor in the Paul H. O'Neill School of Public and Environmental Affairs at Indiana University Bloomington from 2017 to 2018.
+Yuan (Daniel) Cheng is currently an Assistant Professor in Leadership & Management Area and the Director of Graduate Studies for the Certificate in Nonprofit Management in the Humphrey School of Public Affairs at the University of Minnesota Twin Cities.
+Daniel also serves as the Managing Editor of Public Administration Review.

 Daniel's research agenda is focused on a range of theoretical and managerial questions lying at the nexus of governance, government-nonprofit relationships, co-production, and the distributional and performance implications of cross-sector collaboration.
 He is particularly interested in how government agencies, nonprofits and citizens interact in joint public service provision, and the performance implications of alternative service provision mechanisms.
 His most recent work examines the processes and consequences of nonprofits becoming important players in creating and financing public services, using evidence from parks and recreation services in large U.S. cities.
 Here is a video summary of Daniel's latest work.
 You can access Daniel's latest C.V. here.
 Overall, his research agenda is driven by the goal of better understanding the impact of nonprofit organizations in shaping public service provision, especially in situations where nonprofits are beyond the "tools" of government.